 Available as a Classroom Course

-When you book on the classroom data centre design course you will also be given access to the online data centre design course course Subscription for one year.
+When you book on the classroom data centre design course you will also be given access to the online data centre design course Subscription for one year.
 Access will be granted on receipt by Capitoline of your payment (Note: If booking through a 3rd party this may be later than your payment to them).
 Attendees of the classroom course will also receive a searchable personal electronic copy of the course material.

 When you take the Classroom course there are also exercises to help you learn

-If you book a dedicated OnSite course for your data centre team then there is also an optional to extend the course to a total of 4 days.
+If you book a dedicated OnSite course for your data centre team then there is also an option to extend the course to a total of 4 days.
 During the additional 2 days the class carries out an audit of your own data centre, led by the instructor.
 This is followed by analysis of the results of the audit.

 Who should take this course?